Why is everything done in English while you are in the Netherlands?

 What are followers and leaders?

 Lindy Hop is danced in couples (a pair consisting of a lead and a follow).
 The lead typically initiates the movements and the follow responds.
-Both men and women take the role of lead or follow although traditionally, men dance more often as leads and women as follows.
+Taking the role of lead or follow is completely free for you to choose, regardless of gender identity or outdated social constructs.
+Many people dance both roles, and switch throughout one and the same dance even!

 Do I need special clothes/shoes?